What's next for the Universal Orlando Resort after the debut of the Wizarding World of Harry Potter - Diagon Alley in 2014?

 Universal Orlando is yet to confirm what's coming after Potter, but has made clear that the spending will continue.
 Here are three exciting new attractions that are rumored to be on their way to the resort.

 1. Jurassic World (Islands of Adventure)

 It has been widely rumored for months that Universal is planning to expand the Jurassic Park area of Islands of Adventure with a major new attraction.
-Now that a fourth Jurassic Park film - Jurassic World - has been confirmed for 2015, such a development seems almost nailed-on.
+Now that a fourth Jurassic Park film - Jurassic World - has been confirmed for 2015, an eventual addition to he area seems almost nailed-on.

-The new ride is likely to sit in the dirt patch behind the Thunder Falls Terrace restaurant, but it remains a mystery what it will actually be.
 Suggestions have included an on-rails jeep ride similar to that seen in the original film (although this is probably too close in plot to the existing Jurassic Park River Adventure to get the go-ahead), a roller coaster set in an amber mine and an indoor, movie-style attraction.
-Whatever the case, look for this expansion to open in 2015 or 2016.

 2. The Lorax (Islands of Adventure)